Authored by the expert who managed and guided the team behind the Dominican Republic Property Pack

 What do foreigners say they did wrong in Punta Cana right now?

-The most common mistake foreigners say they made when buying property in Punta Cana is trusting the agent's document packet and glossy presentation instead of independently verifying ownership through official registry certifications before sending any money.
+The most common mistake foreigners say they made when buying property in Punta Cana is trusting the agent's information packet and sales presentation instead of independently verifying ownership and title status through the official Registro Inmobiliario, which often meant they discovered problems only after money had already changed hands.

-The top three regrets foreigners most frequently mention after buying in Punta Cana are: (1) paying a significant deposit before the legal structure was clear, especially on pre-construction, (2) not hiring their own independent attorney and instead using someone recommended by the seller, and (3) buying based on promised rental income projections that turned out to be wildly optimistic.
+The top three regrets foreigners most frequently mention after buying in Punta Cana are: (1) paying a significant deposit or reservation fee before the legal structure of the deal was clear, especially in pre-construction projects; (2) buying based on projected rental income numbers that turned out to be wildly optimistic once the property was actually listed; and (3) not hiring their own independent lawyer from the start and instead using the seller's or developer's recommended attorney, who unsurprisingly prioritized the other side's interests.

 What do locals do differently when buying in Punta Cana right now?